-- 3.6 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-forma.
-A summary appears below: - 3.7 One representation was received.
-It was received from a Local Society. - 3.8 The representation received had concerns relating to Prevention of Public Nuisance. - 3.9 Full details of the representation are attached at Appendix D. A map detailing the location of the premises is attached at Appendix E.
+- 3.5 Details of the representations made are notified to applicants on receipt by the Licensing Authority using a pro-format.
+A summary appears below: - 3.6 Four representations were received.
+They were received from local residents. - 3.7 Representations received had concerns relating to Prevention of Crime and Disorder and Prevention of Public Nuisance. - 3.8 Full details of the representations are attached at Appendix C. A map detailing the location of the premises is attached at Appendix D.

-4. COMMENTARY ON THE LICENSING POLICY
+4 COMMENTARY ON THE LICENSING POLICY